List of Australian flags

 This is a list of flags of different designs that have been used in Australia.
 The position of the flag on the official order of precedence is indicated, with other national flags having a precedence of "2".
 When multiple flags are flown together in a line, flags should be flown in order of precedence from left to right.

-Flags under Crown copyright are not displayed here, instead having direct links to the flags.
+Flags under copyright are not displayed here, instead having placeholder images that link to the flags.